More information about Almond Hill House

 – We provide our own information about the area including restaurants, Granada and beaches.

 – Book in advance if you want full access to it, including the Nasrid palaces.
 Book tickets on this website (opens new window).
+Note that you may not be able to buy tickets until three months before your required date.

 – Some of the grounds of the Alhambra, including the museum, are free of charge and you can just turn up.